-- 1. Before the external project commences an external project agreement has to be closed between the external project coordinator, the examiner from the relevant subject area, the supervisor at the company or institution where the student is doing his or her internship, and the student. - 2.
-The external project agreement must at least detail the aims of the practical training period. - 3.
-The external project agreement forms the basis for the assessment.
+- 1. Before the internship commences an internship agreement has to be closed between the internship coordinator, the examiner from the relevant subject area, the supervisor at the company or institution where the student is doing his or her internship, and the student. - 2.
+The internship agreement must at least detail the aims of the practical training period. - 3.
+The internship agreement forms the basis for the assessment.
 The period of training will be assessed in its entirety. - 4.
-The external project coordinator will determine whether the report meets the requirements laid down for the structure and production of the report as well as the student's own assessment of the external project.
-The company or institution supervisor will also, if necessary, be consulted. - The subject area examiner will assess the subject-related aspect of the report.
+The internship coordinator will determine whether the report meets the requirements laid down for the structure and production of the report as well as the student's own assessment of the internship.
+The company or institution supervisor will also, if necessary, be consulted.

+The subject area examiner will assess the subject-related aspect of the report.

-The external project coordinator will determine the final mark, also on the basis of the subject area examiner's conclusions and the recommendations made by the company or institution supervisor.
+The internship coordinator will determine the final mark, also on the basis of the subject area examiner's conclusions and the recommendations made by the company or institution supervisor.